swiftlang/swift-evolution/proposals/nnnn-mutex.md

   ///
   /// - Returns: The return value, if any, of the `body` closure parameter
-  ///   or nil if the lock couldn't be acquired. public borrowing func tryWithLock<Result: ~Copyable & Sendable, E>(
+  ///   or nil if the lock couldn't be acquired. public borrowing func withLockIfAvailable<Result: ~Copyable & Sendable, E>(
     _ body: @Sendable (inout Value) throws(E) -> Result
   ) throws(E) -> Result?